Bondpe/vira/README.md

 Also packing is slower, but much more stable<br />
 opening packed&saved files works the same way: using File>Open<br />
 to export your work, to save it as video file, use Edit>Export<br />
+add masks, change video transparency (mask is a hole in a video)<br />
 # create own effect
 file has to look like this for now:
 ```